-Faculty: Professors Layoun (chair), Adler (also German); Associate Professors Livanos, Statkiewicz; Associate Faculty Associate Grunewald.
-Affiliate Faculty: Casid (Art History), De Ferrari (Spanish and Portuguese), DuBois (Scandinavian Studies), Goodkin (French and Italian), Guyer (English), Kern (East Asian Languages and Literature), Livorni (French and Italian), Longinovic (Slavic Languages and Literature), Rosenmeyer (Classics), International Affiliate/Visiting Professor Ramalho de Sousa Santos (University of Coimbra, Portugal).
+Faculty: Professors Howard (chair, also Communication Arts), DuBois (also Scandinavian Studies), Dharwadker, Layoun, Leary (also Scandinavian Studies), Schenck; Associate Professors Gilmore (also Landscape Architecture), Livanos, Rosenblum (also Jewish Studies), Statkiewicz; Assistant Professors Fielder, Grunewald; Faculty Associate Olson.
+Affiliate Faculty: Adler (German), Casid (Art History), De Ferrari (Spanish and Portuguese) Garlough (also Gender and Women's Studies), Goodkin (French and Italian), Guyer (English), Kern (East Asian Languages and Literature), Livorni (French and Italian), Longinovic (Slavic Languages and Literature), Rosenmeyer (Classics), International Affiliate/Visiting Professor Ramalho de Sousa Santos (University of Coimbra, Portugal).
 See also Faculty on the department website.

-Graduate study in the Department of Comparative Literature emphasizes the active theorizing of the comparative, the literary, and the cultural in a global context.
-Comparative literature investigates literatures and cultures within, across, and beyond national and linguistic boundaries.
-The comparative and pluri-lingual nature of comparative literature at UW–Madison enables the careful and informed study of new and evolving theories and literary and cultural methodologies as well as of prior, present, and emerging literary and cultural practices and phenomena.
+Graduate study in the Department of Comparative Literature and Folklore Studies emphasizes the active theorizing of the comparative, the literary, the folkloric, and the cultural in a global context.
+CLFS investigates cultures within, across, and beyond national and linguistic boundaries.
+The comparative and pluri-lingual nature of CLFS at UW–Madison enables the careful and informed study of new and evolving theories and cultural methodologies as well as of prior, present, and emerging cultural practices and phenomena.

-Students study problems in theory and criticism, culture, genre, mode, periodization, literary movements, and translation.
-They engage problems and questions concerning the interaction of "high" and "low" literatures; of literature with other arts or other disciplines; and the relationships between literature and economic, sociopolitical, and other historical structures and issues, including ideological and value formations.
+Students study problems and create public projects exploring theory and criticism, culture, genre, mode, performance, periodization, literary movements, tradition, translation, and transmission.
+They engage problems and questions concerning the interaction of elite and folk literatures and other forms of creative expression; of folklore and literature with other arts or other disciplines; and the relationships between creative expression and economic, sociopolitical, traditional, and other historical structures and issues, including ideological and value formations.

-Graduate study leads to the M.A. and the Ph.D. degrees in comparative literature.
+Graduate study leads to the M.A. and the Ph.D. degrees in CLFS.

-The department also offers a minor in comparative literature to interested Ph.D. candidates in other degree programs.
+The department also offers a minors in comparative literature and folklore studies to interested Ph.D. candidates in other degree programs.

-The minor requires a minimum of 12 credits of course work in comparative literarture courses, which must include at least one seminar (at the 800 or 900 level) and Comp Lit 702 (Problems in Comparative Studies).
+The minor requires a minimum of 12 credits of course work in comparative literature courses, which must include at least one seminar (at the 800 or 900 level) and CL702.
 Three credits may be taken at the 400 level, with the consent of the director of graduate studies.

 Admission to graduate study in comparative literature requires advanced foreign language work at the literary level in at least one language other than English; the student's academic record should demonstrate the ability to work critically in at least two literatures (one of which may be English).